Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Background: Building Compositional Representations

 where $\phi(.)$ represents the strength of the expressed assertion between concepts $g_i$ and $g_j$ through their respective bonds $\beta^{\prime}$ and $\beta^{\prime\prime}$.
-The $\tanh$ function normalizes the output from $\phi(.)$ to range from -1 to 1.
-This is important to note as there can exist negative assertions between two incompatible concepts and helps capture contrasting semantic assertions.
+We use the semantic knowledge encoded in knowledgebases to populate the values of $\phi(.)$. $\tanh$ normalizes $\phi(.)$ between -1 to 1 to capture negative assertions between concepts.

 \textbf{Expressing Complex Semantics.} Generators combine with other generators through compatible bonds to form complex structures called \textit{configurations}.
 Formally, a configuration $c$ is a connector graph $\sigma$ whose sites $1, \ldots, n$ are populated by a collection of generators $g_1, \ldots, g_n$ expressed as $c = \sigma (g_1, \ldots, g_i); g_i \in G_{S}$.
 The collection of generators $g_1, \ldots, g_i$ represents the semantic content of a given configuration $c$.
 We allow the connector graph to vary and hence define a set of all feasible connector graphs $\sigma$ to be $\Sigma$, known as the connection type.
 The probability of a configuration $c$ is a function of its total energy $E(c)$, which is defined as